DIG-Kaust/MDD-StochasticSolvers/README.md

 * **MDD_basic.ipynb**: notebook performing a basic example of MDC and MDD to familiarize with the forward modelling and inverse problem

+* **MDD_basic_trackednorms.ipynb**: notebook performing the basic example of MDC and MDD with additional code for tracking norm of residual and error

 * **MDD_stochasticgradient.ipynb**: notebook performing a stochastic gradient descent example of MDC and MDD
 * **MDD_minibatchGradient.ipynb**: notebook performing minibatch gradient descent example of MDC and MDD
 * **MDD_Permutated_MiniBatch_gradient_descent.ipynb**: notebook performing minibatch gradient descent example of MDC and MDD with permutation of sources in Gwav